SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

 <li>Third, a public API provided by GitHub is used to render markdown text to HTML.
 This is done by creating another client object.
 HTTP POST requests are sent, and the responses are retrieved.
 The responses should contain the code snippets converted to HTML in a string.
 The code snippets are added to HTML expandable sections.</li>
 <li>Finally, the expandable sections containing the code snippets per cheat sheet are added to a simple HTML page.
 The code of the assembled HTML page is displayed in the ADT console.</li>
 <li>For example and for demonstration purposes, if the HTML code is displayed in the ADT console, you can create a file named <em>ABAP_cheat_sheet_code.html</em> on your local machine.
 Open the file in an editor, copy and paste the entire ADT console content (it is recommended that you clear the ADT console before running the class to avoid copying and pasting unwanted output), and save the local file.
 Open the saved file in a web browser.
 You will now have several code snippets from the cheat sheets available offline.
-In fact, the output (plain html with a lot of code) of this example is not a meaningful reference artifact and may not be of much use.
+In fact, the output (plain html with a lot of code) of this example may not be a meaningful reference artifact.
 Nevertheless, the example may give you an idea of how to use the ABAP classes, GET and POST requests, and so on (and you may also be interested in the various options for string processing as used in the example and described in the respective cheat sheet).
 Follow the links for more information. </li>
 <li>Before using the GitHub APIs, make sure that you have consulted the following documentation: <a href="https://docs.github.com/en">GitHub Docs</a>, <a href="https://docs.github.com/en/enterprise-cloud@latest/rest/markdown/markdown?apiVersion=2022-11-28#render-a-markdown-document">Render a Markdown document</a>, <a href="https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28">Rate limits for the REST API</a> </li>
 </ul>